-The ROC shall meet quarterly.
+The RSOC shall meet quarterly.
 However, special meetings may be called by any member as the need arises subject to the required quorum.
-The ROC Chairman, in coordination with the Risk Management Officer, will develop the agenda for each meeting and the Committee Secretary shall send out a copy of the agenda and requisite notice to members before the meeting date.
-Minutes of Risk Oversight Committee meetings will be kept and distributed to all members.
+The RSOC Chairman, in coordination with the Chief Risk Officer and Head of Sustainability, will develop the agenda for each meeting and the Committee Secretary shall send out a copy of the agenda and requisite notice to members before the meeting date.
+Minutes of RSOC meetings will be kept and distributed to all members.
 Committee reports and recommendations will be prepared and appropriately distributed as ongoing Committee activities dictate.